 So what sort of things can students do to get involved?

 For our sporty Deacs, there is a whole host of Campus Recreation options.
 From club sports to intramurals to outdoor pursuits like hiking, students can continue playing a favorite sport or learn a new one.
+If your student isn’t into playing sports but enjoys watching them, being part of the Screamin’ Demons student rooting section can provide great tickets and tons of new friends and acquaintances.

 Student Union offers a wide range of campus programming.
 They have Tuesday Trivia in Shorty’s, “Short Courses” which typically last a couple of hours on topics ranging from Italian cooking to pumpkin carving, movies on the weekends, and more.
 They are always looking for volunteers on committees, so if there was one that interests your student, encourage him or her to email the chair and get involved.